 Washington's source for compelling television and inspiring classical music.
 Donate Online

-It’s pretty cold right now, sure, and the city is in a flurry over the "snowquester," (or lack thereof) but none of that even comes close to the coldest March day on record, which was 140 years ago this week.
-March 4th, 1873, was the day of Ulysses S. Grant’s second inauguration, and it was a wintry disaster.
+March 4th, 1873 — Ulysses S. Grant’s second inauguration — still stands as the coldest March day on record for Washington, and it was a wintry disaster.
 Just how cold was it?
 Look at it this way: the recorded temperature at noon was 16°F. Wind gusts of 40mph created a wind chill of "-15° to -30°F." The inaugural parade sent many frost-bitten cadets to the hospital.
 And forget about having any music to see them off — the musicians' breath froze in their instruments and they were quite unable to play.

 The inaugural ball was even worse.
 It took place in a temporary structure not designed to withstand the cold.
 Guests arrived and kept their overcoats firmly wrapped around them.
 They must have looked quite silly as they stiffly danced to whatever music the musicians could coax out of their frozen instruments.